-IMPACT N-1 Offloading would temporarily increase local noise levels near sensitive receptors (Class II) MITIGATION MEASURE N-1a: Provide advance notice of offloading and transport .
-PG&E shall provide advance notice, between two and four weeks prior to offloading, of planned offloading and transport activities and timing to the CPUC, the Port San Luis Harbor District, and nearby residents within the Port San Luis Trailer Park and the Harbor Terrace area of Port San Luis.
-The advance notice shall describe the potential noise disruption and the steps PG&E plans to take to minimize the noise (e.g., by enclosing and muffling equipment or by limiting idling), and it shall provide a page in a format suitable for reproduction and posting by the Harbor District.
+IMPACT N-1 Offloading would temporarily increase local noise levels near sensitive receptors (Class II) MITIGATION MEASURE N-1a: Provide advance notice of offloading and transport.
+PG&E shall provide advance notice of each phase of RSG delivery, between two and four weeks prior to offloading, of planned offloading and transport activities and timing to the CPUC, the Port San Luis Harbor District, Harbor District tenants, and nearby residents within the Port San Luis Trailer Park and the Harbor Terrace area of Port San Luis.
+The advance notice shall describe the potential noise disruption and the steps PG&E plans to take to minimize the noise (e.g., by enclosing and muffling equipment, eliminating backup signals, or by limiting idling), and it shall provide a page in a format suitable for reproduction and posting by the Harbor District.
+PG&E shall also hold a meeting for Harbor District tenants between two and four weeks prior to offloading.
 If project delays of more than two weeks occur, an additional notice shall be made.
 Location Port San Luis Harbor District, Port San Luis Trailer Park, and Harbor Terrace Monitoring / Reporting Action Provide notice of offloading activity to local receptors and evidence to CPUC Effectiveness Criteria Evidence of advance notice Responsible Agency CPUC Timing Prior to and during offloading activity MITIGATION MEASURE N-1b: Provide liaison for nuisance complaints.
 PG&E shall identify and provide a liaison person to respond to concerns of noise from offloading activities.
 Procedures for reaching the liaison via telephone or in person shall be included in notices distributed and posted in accordance with Mitigation Measure N-1a.
-Nuisance complaints filed with the liaison and the approach used by PG&E to resolve the complaint shall be reported to the CPUC.
-Location Port San Luis Harbor District, Port San Luis Trailer Park, and Harbor Terrace Monitoring / Reporting Action Report complaints and resolution to CPUC Effectiveness Criteria Evidence of resolved complaints Responsible Agency CPUC Timing During offloading activity
+Nuisance complaints filed with the liaison and the approach used by PG&E to resolve the complaint shall be reported to the CPUC and the Port San Luis Harbor District.
+Procedures for responding to callers shall be submitted to the CPUC for review and approval prior to offloading.
+Location Port San Luis Harbor District, Port San Luis Trailer Park, and Harbor Terrace Monitoring / Reporting Action Provide complaint response procedures to the CPUC at least 60 days prior to offloading.
+Report complaints and resolution to CPUC Effectiveness Criteria Evidence of resolved complaints Responsible Agency CPUC, Port San Luis Harbor District Timing During offloading activity